ewhey22/latent-denoiser-dac/README.md

 Outputs are written to `output_dir` with the same filenames as the inputs.

 ## Training (research code)
-Training is included mainly for reproducibility.
+Training is included mainly for reproducibility and is not "turn key".